agc93/project-sicario/docs/content/en/packaging/mods/_index.md

 That way, users will only have to download and install one file!
 Obviously, if your mod _requires_ the changes from your patches then your mod will also then require {{< toolName >}} itself.

 In general, there's only one thing that {{< toolName >}} adds that skin makers should be aware of but it's a big one: automatically adding skin slots to aircraft!

+> You can even use an embedded preset alongside the [custom skin slot support](../skins) to include both a new skin slot and datatable changes